nafigator/zapper/README.md

 For more options see [config.example.yml][Config example].

 By default, package search yaml-config in current dir or in `/etc/zap/config.yml`.
-Optionally there is ability to parametrize custom path to config using path-param in `zapper.New("/custom/path", nil)`.

-If zapper initialized with fallback logger, config read failures will be logged and Zap Logger will be initialized with default configuration.

 ### Versioning
 This software follows *"Semantic Versioning"* specifications.
 The signature of exported package functions is used